ThiagoIII/fullstackJS-heroku-psql-DnD-frontend/README.md

 https://fullstack-js-heroku-psql-dn-d-frontend.vercel.app/

+Don't mind the design!
+Still working on that, gotta implement dark theme, reduced motion rules and some.

+Right now working on testing code

-So this is the frontend part of my Dnd like project, I did this project more to learn a bit about full stack apps, so dont mind the styling.
-Its deployed to Vercel to test it out and I am pretty happy with it, super easy and quick!
+So this is the frontend part of my Dnd like project, I did this project to learn a bit about full stack apps, so dont mind the styling.
+I've deployed it to Vercel to test it out and I am pretty happy with it, super easy and quick!

 I will keep working on it indefinitely, adding features and improving the code.